 Math 4 - Instructor: Mrs. Bailey Olson - Grades 3-4

-In Math 4 students will learn about the following major math concepts in spiraling progression: number theory, place value, number order, addition, subtraction, multiplication, division, time, money, geometry, perimeter, area, volume, fractions, decimals, ratio, measurement, graphs and equations.
-New concepts from 3-5 lessons will be introduced each week, depending on the difficulty of the concept.
+In Math 4 students will learn about the following major math concepts in spiraling progression: number theory, place value, number order, addition, subtraction, multiplication, division, time, money, geometry, perimeter, area, volume, fractions, decimals, ratio, measurement, graphs, and equations.
+This math course covers 160 lessons within two student workbooks.

-*The Horizons 4 workbooks (1 and 2) and a math folder for in class work (both for available for purchase at the open house) as well as paper and a pencil.
+Supplies: Horizons 4 workbooks (1 and 2) and a math folder for in class work (both for available for purchase at the open house) as well as paper and a pencil.

 Math 5 - Instructor: Mrs. Bailey Olson - Grade 4-5